 Table of Contents

-5 Benefits of Shared Hosting
+Shared Hosting Benefits

-- Saves You Money
+- Saves you money

-- Enables Multiple Domains
+- Enables multiple domains

-- Offers Low Maintenance
+- Offers low maintenance

-- Provides Security
+- Provides security

-- Utilizes cPanel Access
+- Utilizes cPanel access

 1. Saves You Money

-Shared hosting is the most affordable managed web hosting solution because you split the cost of the server with our website owners.
+Shared hosting is the most affordable managed web hosting solution since the cost of the server is split among multiple website owners.
+Typically, shared web hosting rates range from$2 to $9 for a monthly plan.

 2. Enables Multiple Domains